A semi-analytical $x$-space solution for parton evolution -- Application to non-singlet and singlet DGLAP equation: Numerical analysis

 \section{Numerical analysis}

-The proposed $x$-space method to solve eqs.\,\eqref{eq:Singlet_DGLAP} is exact for an infinite number of basis functions.
+The proposed $x$-space method to solve eqs.\,\eqref{eq:NonSinglet_DGLAP} and \eqref{eq:Singlet_DGLAP} is exact for an infinite number of basis functions.
 The key question is whether we can achieve sufficient accuracy for a realistic finite number of basis functions.
-The goal of this chapter is establishing the numerical validity of the presented method along with its implementation in \texttt{POMPOM} and to determine a finite set of basis functions giving optimal results.
-The criteria we will use to assess the quality of the evolution are a comparison with existing methods, consistency under back-evolution, violation of sum rules from truncation effects, and convergence when increasing the number of basis functions.
+The goal of this chapter is to establish the numerical validity of the presented method along with its implementation in \texttt{POMPOM} and to determine a finite set of basis functions giving optimal results.
+The criteria we will use to assess the quality of the evolution are a comparison with existing methods, consistency under back-evolution, the magnitude of sum rule violations from truncation effects, and convergence when increasing the number of basis functions.

 As discussed above, we need to select a finite set of basis functions to solve the infinite systems of coupled differential equations \eqref{eq:NonSinglet_DGLAP_for_coefficients} and \eqref{eq:Singlet_DGLAP_for_coefficients} numerically.
 As we will see, choosing different cut-offs has a sizeable effect.
 Hence, we start the numerical investigation of our method by determining a good cut-off $\Mmax$, $\Nmax(m)$ for the parametrization in eq.\,\eqref{eq:NonSinglet_DGLAP_ansatz_for_PDF_Cutoff}.
-Here, we use the Les Houches PDFs as a benchmark for the quality of our method \cite{Alekhin:2002}.
+Here, we use the Les Houches PDFs as a benchmark for the quality of our method \cite{Giele:2002hx}.

 Having established the validity of our $x$-space method, we use it to evolve a full set of sufficiently realistic PDFs to various scales between $\mu^2 = \unit[0.26]{GeV^2}$ and $\mu^2 \,=\, \unit[10^8]{GeV^2}$.
 Subsequently, we perform back-evolution as a consistency check and compare the $x$-space evolution to PDFs obtained using Mellin-space methods.
-Last, we analyse the numerical convergence properties of our $x$-space method with increasing number of basis functions.
+Last, we analyze the numerical convergence properties of our $x$-space method with increasing number of basis functions.